Practice Lead — Infrastructure and Environmental Management

 What are you currently working on?

-Right now, I’m providing senior environmental consulting on the Sydney Metro/Western Sydney Airport project.
-Sydney Metro is Australia’s largest public transport project, and includes the construction of a 23-kilometre rail link to the new Western Sydney International Airport.
+Right now, I’m providing senior environmental consulting on the Western Sydney Airport project.
 I’m assisting with post-approval documentation, onsite management and ensuring compliance with project approvals.

 What do you love most about your job?